|1||University of New Haven||West Haven, Connecticut|

 What Do Forensic Scientists Do?

 A forensic scientist performs tests and evaluates evidence and provides reports and/or expert testimony in a court of law.
 Many are employed in crime laboratories, some of them may collect evidence at crime scenes.
-For example, a forensic chemist evaluates non-biological trace evidence discovered at crime scenes to identify unknown materials and match samples to known substances.
+For example, a forensic chemist evaluates non-biological evidence discovered at crime scenes to identify unknown materials and match samples to known substances.
 A forensic biologist typically specializes in DNA analysis.
 A forensic geologist provides soil analysis to crime investigations.

 How do you become a Forensic Scientist?